jacobmswisher/ArcGIS-Field-Maps/Sections/Part 2 - Configuring a Data Collection Environment for ArcGIS Field Maps.md

   <img src="https://github.com/jacobmswisher/images/blob/main/ArcGIS%20Field%20Maps/Figure%207.JPG">
 </p>

 Confirm that the enable editing box is checked and that ND_places_points allows all kinds of editing (Add, Delete, Update) for both attributes and geometry.
-If you needed to change any settings, you also need to save your changes at the bottom of the page.
+If you changed any settings, you will need to save your changes at the bottom of the page.
 Save if needed and then navigate back to the overview tab for ND_places_points.

 *Tip: The editing settings also allow you to manage how collaborators can interact with your feature layer.
 These settings can be helpful for managing group work on GIS projects.*